-Ludmilla is the latest major upgrade to the Wordcrafts team.
-A Russian native as well as a young and gifted linguist with a love of UX design and post-rock music.
+Lou is the latest major upgrade to the Wordcrafts team, a young and gifted linguist with a love of UX design and post-rock music.

-While studying, computer science classes filled the time when Ludmilla wasn’t playing HOMM3.
+While studying, computer science classes filled the time when Lou wasn’t playing HOMM3.

 Following graduation with the highest honours and lecturing in translation at university it was time to embrace new challenges outside the world of education…

 But sending an application would have been too simple.
-Instead, Ludmilla carefully laid out a plan on how to join the Wordcrafts team.
+Instead, Lou carefully laid out a plan on how to join the Wordcrafts team.

-Because no German can question a good plan.
+Because no one can question a good plan.

 Wordcrafts would be nothing without our amazing team of translators backing us.
 And we would like to honour this amazing team by introducing some of them to you right here.